executablebooks/MyST-Parser/docs/using/intro.md

 Installing the MyST parser provides access to two tools:

 * A MyST-to-docutils parser and renderer.
-* A Sphinx parser that utilizes the above tool in building your documenation.
+* A Sphinx parser that utilizes the above tool in building your documentation.

 To install the MyST parser, run the following in a [Conda environment](https://docs.conda.io) (recommended):